-AUSD strongly supports parents in learning about district-adopted curriculum, standards, and teaching strategies.
+AUSD strongly supports parents in learning about District-adopted curriculum, standards, and teaching strategies.
 As the District implements and adopts frameworks, standards, and curriculum, parents are provided opportunities to preview, provide input, and gain an understanding of the expectations and resources that AUSD provides students.
-School sites provide families with workshops that outline family connections to curricula.
+School sites provide families with workshops that outline family connections to the curriculum.
 Principals and District instructional leaders meet with parents to outline curriculum and content with a focus on the role families play in supporting students.
+Academic content events, such as Math Game Day, allow parents to partner with teachers to support students' learning and create opportunities for everyone to engage in learning together.
+At events such as Math Game Day, parents not only learn about math games and participate during the school day, but they can replicate the games at home to enhance student achievement.
+Math Game Day is one example of how AUSD schools partner with parents to increase outcomes for students.
 AUSD offers additional ways for parents to engage with schools and teachers in supporting students.
-Parents at all schools are provided opportunities to participate in the Azusa Parent Learning Network which offers Project 2 Inspire workshops.
+Parents at all schools are provided opportunities to participate in the Azusa Parent Learning Network, which offers Project 2 Inspire workshops.
 One strength of these parent workshops is the leadership building that occurs for our AUSD parents.
 Additionally, Project 2 Inspire increases family members' understanding of how families can effectively advocate for their students.
 Many schools also continue to offer Families in Schools modules.
 Some modules enhance academic achievement, such as the very popular Reading Roads module.
 Other modules provide resources and strategies that parents can use to support student transitions to middle school, high school, and college.